charliecalvert/CloudNotes/Assignments/BrowserAccounts.md

 ## Mobile Chrome

-Here is the the Logged in to Google image (pix06).
+Here is the Logged in to Google image (pix06).
 Note the picture at top right shows I'm logged in as me.

 <img alt= "pix06" width=500px src="https://drive.google.com/uc?view=export&id=0B25UTAlOfPRGdVRsMjdyRXoxWEU">